pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-It is also straightforward to have a UIKit controller driven off of this store.
-You can observe
+It is also straightforward to hast a UIKit controller driven off of this store.
+Thou observe
-state changes in the store in `viewDidLoad`, and then populate the UI components with data from
+state changes 'i the store 'i `viewDidLoad`, and then populate the UI components with data from
 the store.
-The code is a bit longer than the SwiftUI version, so we have collapsed it here:
+The code is a bit longer than the SwiftUI version, so we hast collapsed it here:

 ```swift
 class FeatureViewController: UIViewController {